absolute-version/absolute-version-js/README.md

 Returns the `absolute-version` as a string, using the current working directory from `process.cwd()`.

 ```
-import { versionFromGitTag } from '@pact-foundation/absolute-version'
+import { versionFromGitTag } from absolute-version'

 const version = versionFromGitTag();
 ```